lightalchemist/colorize-image/README.md

 ## Further improvements

-The code needs to solve a sparse linear system $Lx = b$ where $L$ is a Laplacian matrix with shape $N \times N$ and $N$ is the number of pixels in the grayscale image.
+The code needs to solve a sparse linear system `Lx = b` where `L` is a Laplacian matrix with shape `N x N` and `N` is the number of pixels in the grayscale image.
 Over the last decade, a lot of research has centered around solving this particular problem to the point that it can be solved in near linear time.

 One way to speed up the current code is to replace the existing biconjugate gradient solver with a suitable  fast Laplacian solvers from the [LAMG](https://code.google.com/archive/p/lamg/) project.